ec-europa/europa-component-library/docs/Migrating-v4.md

 ### Spacing

 Spacing scale has been enriched for EC, now going from 2XS to 6XL (previously 2XS to 4XL).
 Default value is still the same: spacing M is 1rem

+## Component modifications

+### Links

+- Negative links have been renamed Inverted links, to be consistent with other components.
+This concern the css class, and the twig parameter.